 The calculator shows separate male and female outcome columns for all sex-linked mutationsReading the calculator for sex-linked mutations

-- When combining sex-linked mutations with autosomal recessive traits (Aqua, Ino, Pale Fallow), the calculator handles both simultaneously.
-A result like "Visual Opaline / Aqua B1 split" in the female column means: that female shows Opaline AND carries hidden Aqua B1 — a high-value bird.
+- When combining Z-linked mutations with autosomal recessive traits (Aqua, Ino, Pale Fallow), the calculator handles both simultaneously.
+A result like "Visual Opaline / Aqua" in the female column means: that hen shows Opaline and also carries one hidden Aqua allele.

 Common mistakes in sex-linked breeding